james-salafatinos/wExplore-3D/README.md

 # Welcome to wExplore-3D
 ## What is it?
-wExplore is a system of tools designed to browse wikipedia and other dense networks in a more interesting way.
+#### wExplore-3D is a system of tools designed to browse wikipedia and other dense networks in a more interesting way.

 ## 🚀 Demo